simran-padam/object-tracking-/README.md

  #Shortcomings
  - The current implementation works well with stable camera only.
- - In the highway video, there is error of detection with slight movement of camera.
+ - In the highway video, there is some error of detection with slight movement of camera.